NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/client-side tampering/BFT DETECTOR. Automatic detection of business flow tampering for digital content service.md

 8. a divergence point occur when:
 	- a function is a callee of a common call signature
 	- the same function is a caller of a unique call signature
-	- the callstack before and after the divergence is the same
+	- the callstack before the divergence is the same

 In other words, a divergence point is a point after which the execution flow of two similar traces changes significantly